GREGONTHEGO/Gerg-Trackmania-AI/EXPERIMENTS.md

 For visual input, the DXCam library was used to capture a grayscale subseciton of the game screen in real time.
 Images were resized to 200x100 and stacked as sequences of recent frames, providing temporal context.
 Initially, 10-frame stacks were used, but this was later reduced to 5  frames to optimize relevance and memory usage.

 ## [CNN with PyTorch](/README.md):  [(cnnTorch.py)](/Scripts/Python/cnnTorch.py)

+A PyTorch convolutional nueral network that combines grayscale screenshots and telemetry data to predict actions.
+Unlike the TensorFlow model this has no LSTM or 3D CNNs to gather temporal information from the stack of images that it is given.
+They are given as if they are different layers of the same image.

 **Experiment 5: Switching libraries**